PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 14:39:54
+Last updated: 2024-04-02 14:41:58
-Random Quote: Promises are the uniquely human way of ordering the future, making it predictable and reliable to the extent that this is humanly possible. - Hannah Arendt
+Random Quote: The final wisdom of life requires not the annulment of incongruity but the achievement of serenity within and above it. - Reinhold Niebuhr